The "Ban" on Parsifal

 determining the ideal content of the work, which had been almost entirely defined by August 1865.
 For example, Wagner first met Count

-writings5.
-Therefore it is not possible, as Gutman asserted, that Gobineau's racist ideas could have
+his writings5.
+Therefore it is not possible, as Gutman asserted, that Gobineau's racist ideas could

 herefore it seems, to this writer at least, that much debate about

-been mistakenly concerned with the ideas about regeneration that preoccupied Wagner while he was finishing an opera that had been worked out in some detail decades
+has been mistakenly concerned with the ideas about regeneration that preoccupied Wagner while he was finishing an opera that had been worked out in some detail

-earlier.
-It can be argued that the theme of regeneration is incidental to Parsifal -- arguably less central than it is to Lohengrin, which also
+decades earlier.
+It can be argued that the theme of regeneration is incidental to Parsifal -- arguably less central than it is to Lohengrin,

 Parsifal in recent decades has taken for granted that the work was inspired by the ideas of Darwin and Gobineau (both unknown to Wagner when he wrote his